 Elmwood Park NJ Criminal Attorneys

-Defending Clients Charged with Criminal and DWI Offenses in Elmwood Park, New Jersey
+Defending Clients Charged with Criminal Misdemeanor and Felony Offenses in Elmwood Park, New Jersey

 If you are facing a criminal charge in Elmwood Park, New Jersey, it is critical to understand the potential penalties you may be facing and the collateral consequences associated with a conviction.
 A criminal defense attorney with experience handling these kinds of cases can serve as an invaluable asset as you seek to aggressively confront these allegations.
 The defense lawyers at the Tormey Law Firm have accumulated a breadth of knowledge in the realm of criminal and DWI defense in Bergen County and throughout New Jersey.
 Travis Tormey is an Alcotest 7110 certified DWI defense lawyer, one of just a small handful of lawyers in the state who are certified on the breath-testing machine.
 He and his team of talented attorneys have handled thousands of criminal cases, achieving great results for their clients facing charges including marijuana possession, disorderly conduct, and possession of drug paraphernalia in Elmwood Park and surrounding Bergen County municipalities.
 For some of our client reviews, click here.
 Otherwise, contact our office anytime at (201)-330-4979 for a free consultation with an experienced Elmwood Park criminal defense attorney.
 You can also schedule an in-person meeting by contacting us online.